api-on-calling/generator-api-on-calling/docs/rules.md

 2. using *$ref* on request body content schema or response body content schema

-3. define all your class schemas on *openapi_document*.schemas.contents
+3. define all your class defination schemas on *openapi_document*.schemas.contents

 4. always use named class definitions for object, do not define anonymous object type for schema.

 5. special json schema object types:

+only occasional situations you might use these types for object json schemas

 - allOf: supported
+- oneOf: not supported
 - anyOf: not supported
 - not: not supported